Projects being funded

 Specialist interventions and target groups

 Pause (£6.8m) to scale and spread the programme which works with women who have experienced (or are at risk of experiencing) repeated pregnancies that result in children needing to be removed from their care.
-The funding will enable Pause to open nine new Practices, building on learning from the seven pilot sites from wave one; and allow them to intervene at an earlier stage by working with care leavers (aged 18-25).
+The funding will enable Pause to open nine new Practices, building on learning from the seven pilot sites from round one; and allow them to intervene at an earlier stage by working with care leavers (aged 18-25).

 London Borough of Hackney (£2m) to test ‘contextual safeguarding theory’.
 Working with the University of Bedfordshire to create a system in which practitioners can appropriately assess and intervene when risk of harm comes from beyond an adolescent’s family.